-Next on my list is CJ Affiliate (Commission Junction), another huge affiliate network with over 900 million monthly customers.
+Next on my list is CJ Affiliate (Commission Junction) network, another huge affiliate platform with over 900 million monthly customers.

 A lot of the big A-list companies will have their affiliate programs set up with CJ.
-The competition, though, can be tough.
+The competition, though, can be super-tough.

-ShareASale is one of my top favorite affiliate network programs for bloggers.
-I've used them since 2011 and they are used by plenty of reputable companies offering high-end products and services with their own commission levels.
+Shareasale is one of my top favorite affiliate network programs for bloggers that I’ve used since 2011.
+The site has plenty of reputable companies offering high-end products and services with their own commission levels.

 The minimum payout at Shareasale is $50; however, you can increase this minimum upwards to $1,000.

-Here is a list of ShareASale hosted affiliate programs I use and would recommend -
+Here is a list of Shareasale hosted affiliate programs I use and would recommend for bloggers –